hotta/ansible-centos7/README.md

 - base
   - postgresql
+  - nginx
     - php
       - composer
         - laravel

 # To run from scratch